nnikolov3/nexys_tsl2561_and_led/README.md

 <https://www.ece.ucdavis.edu/~spencer/195/datasheets/PID-Without-a-PhD.pdf>

 PID stands for **Proportional-Integral-Derivative**.
-It’s a control mechanism used in systems (like your LED brightness project) to make an output (e.g., light level) match a desired target (setpoint) by adjusting an input (e.g., LED PWM duty cycle).
+It’s a control mechanism used in systems to make an output (e.g., light level) match a desired target (setpoint) by adjusting an input (e.g., LED PWM duty cycle).
 It does this by continuously monitoring the difference between the actual value and the target—called the **error**—and tweaking the system to minimize that error.

 Think of it like driving a car: